 - Mitotane—another drug used to treat Cushing’s disease

-If your dog has been on any of these medications before or is currently on them, please let your veterinarian know prior to starting Trilostane.
+If your dog has been on any of these medications before, or is currently on them, please let your veterinarian know prior to starting Trilostane.
 It is important to tell your veterinarian about any other drugs, vitamins, or supplements that you are giving your dog to avoid possible interactions any time your dog is starting a new medication.

 Does my dog need any special monitoring after starting Trilostane?

 Since Trilostane affects hormone levels, regular monitoring is important in order to ensure that it is working properly and that the dog isn’t taking too high of a dose.
+Especially when first starting this medication, your dog may need frequent blood tests to figure out what the best dose is for him or her.

-If your veterinarian adjusts your dog’s Trilostane dose, he or she may recommend running another ACTH stimulation test 10 to 14 days later.
-This will probably happen after every dose adjustment.
 Also, if your dog begins to show any side effects or abnormal behavior, your veterinarian may also recommend an examination, ACTH stimulation test, and/or other possible diagnostics.

 Once your dog is regulated on Trilostane and has been at a constant dose, your vet may recommend re-examination and retesting 30 days later, then 90 days later.
 After that, your vet may want to see your dog every three to six months for further monitoring.

-This is one possible monitoring plan, but it is important to realize that your veterinarian may suggest a different test or testing schedule based on your dog’s clinical signs and the Trilostane dosage.
+This is one possible monitoring plan, but it is important to realize that your veterinarian may suggest a different test or testing schedule based on your dog’s clinical signs and Trilostane dosage.
 It is important to follow your veterinarian’s recommendations closely in order to ensure the Trilostane reaches its full potential for your dog while also being as safe as possible.

-Zoey’s happy ending
+A Poodle’s happy ending

-I understand that it can feel overwhelming when your dog is first diagnosed with Cushing’s disease and you are looking at the potential of life-long medication and periodic monitoring.
-This probably isn’t what you pictured for your dog.
 However, I am here to tell you that there is still a lot of room for hope.
 Trilostane might be just the ticket to improve your dog’s quality of life (and indirectly yours, too).

-Yes, like any drug it does have the potential for some side effects.
-Yes, you do need to be able to commit time and money to daily medications and monitoring.
-But the benefits of it can be amazing.
-It can potentially give your dog more good years with you, which means more memories, more smiles, and more joy.
+Treatment with Trilostane can potentially give your dog more good years with you, which means more memories, more smiles, and more joy.
 So, if your dog has Cushing’s disease and you are on the fence about starting a medication, please have an open conversation with your vet about whether Trilostane (or a different medication) could be right for your dog.

 Has your dog been treated with Trilostane for Cushing’s disease?